 The National Park Service issued its long-awaited General Management Plan for the Park in December 2014.
-Public comments at all stages were numerous, passionate, and polarized--about half asking for stronger management to deal with festering problems and half asking for no change, meaning anything goes.
+Public comments at all stages were numerous, passionate, and polarized—about half asking for stronger management to deal with festering problems and half asking for no change, meaning anything goes.
 Owing to an outpouring of support from members of MPA, Audubon, Sierra Club, and other citizen conservation organizations, the plan presents a reasonable range of alternatives that reveal a strong NPS commitment to improve conditions in the park.
-But now NPS is preparing a potentially even more contentious Roads and Trails Plan.
-A newsletter laying out preliminary alternatives for the plan and a series of detailed maps on the NPS website were released November 17, 2017 with a public comment period running to January 15, 2018.
-In this comment period and the coming stages, the Roads and Trails Plan will require continued strong citizen participation if the problems are to be addressed, so please comment now, and stay tuned for more.
+The Ozark National Scenic Riverways Roads and Trails Plan Preliminary Alternatives Newsletter and dozens of on-line maps were released to the public in late 2017 for a comment period that ended January 15, 2018.

 Read or download a Citizens Guide to Commenting on the Roads and Trails Plan.

 Read an article "A Legacy of Neglect" by MPA's Susan Flader.

 Watch a video "Why We Must Save the Current River, Again" by MPA's John Karel and Greg Iffrig.